ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

 - [WindowsTerminalHere](https://github.com/shanselman/WindowsTerminalHere) A small script to allow for use of the new windows terminal from any location by right clicking
 - [iCUE](https://www.corsair.com/us/en/icue) For corsair headset
 - [Glances](https://nicolargo.github.io/glances/) Since sometimes process hacker is targeted by Windows Defender I use bottom or glances.
 Glances can be installed via python pip (`pip install glances`) or even better via pipx (`pipx install glances`) so that it can remain isolated.
+- [MiniTool Partition Wizard](https://www.partitionwizard.com/) - "All-in-one Disk Partition Manager"
+    - You can use Winget to install it (`winget install --id=MiniTool.PartitionWizard.Free  -e`)
+    - This is a free (with paid option with additional features)
+    - The paid version has many additional features but I don't think I would likely ever have any use for them
+- [Wintoys](https://apps.microsoft.com/store/detail/wintoys/9P8LTPGCBZXD) - "Set up, debloat, optimize, repair, and tweak your operating system in a simple, time-saving, yet safe approach.
+Maintain it in a clean, healthy and productive state while having everything you need in one place."
 <!-- - [Pomotroid](https://splode.github.io/pomotroid/) this is a simple but customizable Pomodoro timer I use it pretty regularly -->
 <!-- - [Stretchly](https://hovancik.net/stretchly/) A relatively simple but customization work/break timer can be installed using Winget -->